WorldHealthOrganization/tbsequencing-bioinfoanalysis/README.md

 You can check our GitHub Actions workflow in this repository for deploying each component.

 ## Infrastructure
-Use terraform as usual to deploy the bioinformatic specific infrastructure.
+You can use a local backend for deploying, or the same S3 and DynamoDB backend you might have set up for the main infrastructure [repository](https://github.com/finddx/tbsequencing-infrastructure).
+Be careful to set a new key for the terraform state object.
+Refer to our [GitHub composite action](https://github.com/finddx/configure-terraform-backend/blob/main/action.yml) for reference for setting up the backend file.

 It will include:

 1. Eight Step Function States Machines that together enable the bioinformatic processing of the WGS Illumina data: